phoffer/Moonshine/README.md

 ```

 ## Controllers
 Controllers are objects which can respond to multiple routes.
-Set the @rotuer instance variable of a controller to specify routing within controller.
+Set the @router instance variable of a controller to specify routing within controller.
 Add the controller to the app using app.controller method.
 @router maps between a route and an action.
 Action can be any object with a call method (usually a Proc).
 ```crystal
 # Inherit from Moonshine::Controller to define a controller